team1868/CookieMonster2.0/README.md

-# Cookie Monster - Scouting Platforms On Time
+# Cookie Monster
-Cookie Monster is an open-source modular scouting app framework for FRC developed by Team 3061 Huskie Robotics.
-Cookie Monster provides a simple platform upon which a team can build a scouting app with little to no prior experience.
+Cookie Monster is a scouting app for FRC developed by Space Cookies Team 1868 on a codebase by Team 3061 Huskie Robotics.
 ## Features

 * Easy to use platform for data entry throughout matches.